Chickens do not like to be dirty birds – they love dirt, and hate water. It is just that simple, fellow homesteaders.

 Using a back tractor or heavy equipment tire will make the dust bath too deep.

-When the dust bath mixture hardens during the summer or after drying out from rain, the mixture may be too heavy for you to easily turn, and break up for the flock.
+When the dust bath mixture hardens during the summer or after drying out from the rain, the mixture may be too heavy for you to easily turn, and break up for the flock.

 If the hens or chicks cannot dig into the dirt, they will abandon the dust bath, allowing the parasites to continue to use your meat and egg birds as their hosts.